 Stack defense and try higher difficulties than you’d think possible.
 You’ll be surprised at how powerful Shadow’s Mantle is.

 The playstyle of Shadow’s Mantle is all about positioning and timing (much more so with the full build).
-If you plan on clearing high rifts without the elite killing mindset? you lost.
+If you plan on clearing high rifts without the elite killing mindset, you lost.

 Offense is usually categorized in Damage or, indirectly, Resource Gain.

-In case you haven’t noticed, the large chasm between your single target damage and AoE damage is… irritatingly large… So it’s very hard to quantify what passes for a useful DPS increase.
+In case you haven’t noticed, the chasm between your single target damage and AoE damage is… irritatingly large… So it’s very hard to quantify what passes for a useful DPS increase.

 For resource gains: Blood Vengeance, Night Stalker and Preparation-Punishment are pretty much the best “balance” for your Hatred need.
-If you need any more, Companion-Bat is there, but honestly, I would look into CUTTING one of these – once you get into the “elite killing” mindset.
+If you need any more, Companion-Bat is there, but honestly, I would look into CUTTING some of these – once you get into the “elite killing” mindset.